+Transportation Subsidy

-Transportation Subsidy The Office of Chief Counsel will help pay for your public transportation commuting costs.
+The Office of Chief Counsel will help pay for your public transportation commuting costs.
 Since 2002, those who commute via public transportation are eligible to receive a subsidy.

-Quality of Life We believe that our attorneys' quality of life is just as important as salary and benefits.
+Quality of Life

+We believe that our attorneys' quality of life is just as important as salary and benefits.
 We realize that although work is a major part of life, employees have other interests and responsibilities.
 For the convenience of our employees, in several offices throughout the country, onsite credit unions, day care facilities, and fitness centers are available.

-Training & Continuing Legal Education The Office of Chief Counsel's training program offers over 30 different course topics, which range from basic skills courses to graduate-level law school classes.
-The graduate-level classes offered in conjunction with sponsoring universities provide Counsel attorneys the opportunity to stay abreast of current issues, round out their knowledge, and even earn credits toward an LL.M. degree.
+Training & Continuing Legal Education

+The Office of Chief Counsel's training program offers over 30 different course topics, that range from basic skills courses to graduate-level law school classes.
+In conjunction with the New York University School of Law, we offer graduate-level law school classes each year to our attorneys, which give them the opportunity to earn credits toward an LL.M. at New York University or Georgetown University.
 We also offer cross-agency training opportunities, such as courses in securities regulation presented by the Securities and Exchange Commission.
 In addition, attorneys regularly attend courses sponsored by bar associations, colleges, and universities.
 Delivery methods include traditional classroom instruction, distance learning via satellite as well as video- and computer-based training.

+Technology

-Technology Our attorneys have the advantage of a state-ofthe-art automated information support system.
+Our attorneys have the advantage of a state-ofthe-art automated information support system.
 Built over the years, this system provides each attorney with a laptop computer loaded with extensive software applications, many of which are customized to be user friendly and to better support attorney needs.
 This gives our attorneys more time for legal research and analysis which improves their effectiveness and efficiency.
 For example, extensive customized document preparation "macros" and numerous easily accessible legal research databases are readily available on each attorney's laptop computer.
 Also, automated trial preparation support is used to prepare and try our more complicated cases and document intensive litigation.

-Resources & Support Tools The Office of Chief Counsel Library is one of the best Federal law libraries in the country.
+Resources & Support Tools

+The Office of Chief Counsel Library is one of the best Federal law libraries in the country.
 It contains the most extensive collection of materials (including legislative) in the country on Federal taxation.
 The Library provides top quality research librarians who provide sophisticated research services for our attorneys.

+Felix B. Laughlin

+Felix B. Laughlin, a tax partner at Dewey & LeBoeuf LLP, began his career in the Office of Chief Counsel.
+After serving in several positions within Chief Counsel. he practiced in Dewey Ballantine's New York Office, and then, in 1974, opened the firm's Washington, DC office.
+He has been the lead tax controversy advisor for a number of major U.S. corporations, and has represented them in some of the most significant tax cases litigated in recent times.
+He is past chairman of the Federal Bar Association Tax Section.

+Sameera Hasan Attorney - CORP (Washington, DC) Case Western Reserve University, J.D., Class of 2001 After graduating law school, I came to work for the IRS Office of Chief Counsel.
+I left but then returned to Counsel because I missed the collegial work environment, challenging assignments, and reasonable hours.

-WORKING FOR THE OFFICE OF CHIEF COUNSEL Making a meaningful impact.
+WORKING FOR THE OFFICE OF CHIEF COUNSEL

+Making a meaningful impact.